 Skip to main content

-RAM Requirements
+RAM Utilization

 DescriptionScopeRAM RequiredNotes

-metrics with retentiontime-series in the db1 KiBMetadata and indexes.
+metrics with retentiontime-series in the db1 KiBMetadata and indexes

-metrics currently collectedtime-series collected20 KiB16 KiB for db + 4 KiB for collection structures.
+metrics currently collectedtime-series collected20 KiB16 KiB for db + 4 KiB for collection structures

-metrics with machine learning modelstime-series collected5 KiBThe trained models per dimension.
+metrics with Machine Learning Modelstime-series collected5 KiBThe trained models per dimension

-nodes with retentionnodes in the db10 KiBMetadata and indexes.
+nodes with retentionnodes in the db10 KiBMetadata and indexes

-nodes currently receivednodes collected512 KiBStructures and reception buffers.
+nodes currently receivednodes collected512 KiBStructures and reception buffers

-nodes currently sentnodes collected512 KiBStructures and dispatch buffers.
+nodes currently sentnodes collected512 KiBStructures and dispatch buffers

 Each metric currently being collected needs (1 index + 20 collection + 5 ml) = 26 KiB.
-When it stops being collected it needs 1 KiB (index).
+When it stops being collected, it needs 1 KiB (index).

 Each node currently being collected needs (10 index + 512 reception + 512 dispatch) = 1034 KiB.
-When it stops being collected it needs 10 KiB (index).
+When it stops being collected, it needs 10 KiB (index).

 Example